 Hi, I’m Nathalie, and accompany people therapeutically as a holistic counsellor and coach.
 I walk alongside people dealing with the challenges presented by life and death.
 I’m also a writer and published author of multiple grief resource books and the founder of the Grieving Parents Support Network.

 I am a passionate writer, holistic counsellor, coach, woman & mother.
-My areas of speciality are relationships, grief and trauma.
+My areas of specialty are relationships, grief, and trauma.

 I have independently authored and published various grief resource books.
 In my role as a therapist, I love to help people find their inspiration for healthy grieving.
 I am also a speaker at international conferences and workshops in the area of bereavement and relationships.